Mattia2700/ais-markdowns/ml/first_part/Supervised Classification.md

 - Impurity reduction threshold: a threshold is set, in order to stop when the **drop in impurity** is not as high as desired.

-- Complexity-accuracy tradeoff criterion: the tree will continue growing until a function involving the complexity of the tree (e.g. number of branches) and the impurities up to that poiny is minimized.
+- Complexity-accuracy tradeoff criterion: the tree will continue growing until a function involving the complexity of the tree (e.g. number of branches) or the impurities up to that point is minimized.

 - Hypothesis testing: the statistichal distribution of the impurity is computed and on each split it is tested that if that impurity drop is significant or not, and in that case I can stop.